ZacMossHK/CV/README.md

 | [**Gilded Rose**](https://github.com/ZacMossHK/Gilded-Rose-Javascript)| Inventory manager for a fictional shop.
 Items degrade in quality with each passing day depending on the special qualities of the item. | Javascript, Jest |
 | [**Bank Tech Test**](https://github.com/ZacMossHK/BankTechTest)| Mock tech test, a transaction handler for a bank account.
 It validates and records withdrawals and deposits and can return a bank statement based on the account’s transaction history. | Javascript, Jest |
 | [**Busiest Climber**](https://github.com/ZacMossHK/Busiest-Climbers-UKC)| Web scraper and leaderboard creator.
 Scrapes the second largest database of rock climbs in the world and builds a top ten leaderboard for an area based on who had completed the most climbs.
 My earliest project! | Python, Selenium, BeautifulSoup |

+## Why Hire Me?

+***I love to be challenged:*** After my first online course I wanted a project that would flex my new coding skills.
+I wrote a script that would interact with one of my favourite websites, a database of rock climbs from around the world.
+It didn't have a public API so I learned how to scrape the site using Selenium to render dynamically loading pages and BeautifulSoup, a library for parsing a page's DOM, and converted the data into a leaderboard for who had completed the most climbs in an area.
+This proved popular with my climbing friends who are very competitive!

+***Not afraid to fail:*** In my last group project at Makers we had two weeks to develop an app from scratch.
+We decided on a bill-splitting app for working out group meal costs in restaurants.
+For an added challenge, I suggested we make it a mobile app and write it in React Native - neither of which I had any experience with!
+This paid off when we finished with an iOS app that we could deploy through Expo.

+***Calm under pressure:*** I am used to keeping it together in high-stress situations.
+I have worked in special effects teams on film and tv productions working with fire and water effects where mistakes could have consequences of serious injury.
+As a climbing photographer I would be responsible for my own safety while abseiling, hanging in mid-air on a rope while taking photos of professional climbers and athletes - sometimes only getting one attempt to get the shot!

+***I’m always working on something:*** If I’m not developing my own projects (just ask me what I’m working on at the moment), you can find me [solving kata on Code Wars where I have a 3 kyu rating](https://www.codewars.com/users/ZacMoss).

 ## Experience